albertz/commandergenius/alienblaster/readme.txt

 and generally it will take a lot of effort to port pure OpenGL application to GL ES.

-When porting you own app, first of all ensure that your application supports one of 320x200, 320x240 or 480x320 display resolutions and 16 bits per pixel (480x320 is native resolution for G1, Supersonic has 800x480).
+When porting you own app, first of all ensure that your application supports native RGB_565 pixel format and AUDIO_S8 or AUDIO_S16 audio format (yes, there is RGB_565 pixelformat even for OpenGL, not BGR_565 as all other OpenGL implementation have).
-Also there is 640x480 mode, but it's very slow on G1 to copy from memory surface (2 FPS max).
+HTC G1/Nexus One has native screen resolution 480x320, HTC Evo has 800x480, so design your app to support any screen resolution.
-SDL_ListModes()[0] will always return native screen resolution, other modes are there for compatibility.
+SDL_ListModes()[0] will always return native screen resolution, you may use 640x480 or 800x600 but it will be resized to fit the screen.

 To compile your own app, put your app sources into project/jni/application dir (remove Alien Blaster first), and launch script ChangeAppSettings.sh - it will put the name of your app in several places in sources.
-The C++ files shall have .cpp extension to be compiled.
+The C++ files shall have .cpp extension to be compiled, rename them if necessary.

-Then repeat steps:
-	make APP=alienblaster V=1
-	ant debug
+Then you should launch script ChangeAppSettings.sh - it will ask you few questions, and change several values across project files.
+Then you can launch build.sh.

 Application data is not bundled with app itself - it should be downloaded from net on first run.
 Create .ZIP file with your application data, and put it somewhere on HTTP server - ChangeAppSettings.sh will ask you for the URL.
 If your app data is bigger than 5 megabytes it's better to store it on SD card, internal flash on Android is very limited.

-If you'll add new libs add them to project/jni/, copy Android.mk from existing lib, and add libname to Application.mk and project/jni/<yourapp>/Android.mk
+If you'll add new libs - add them to project/jni/, copy Android.mk from existing lib, and add libname to project/jni/<yourapp>/Android.mk

-Audio formats currently supported are AUDIO_S8 and AUDIO_S16 (signed 8-bit and 16-bit PCM).
+To debug your application launch Android 2.2 emulator or connect Android 2.2 device, go to "project" directory and launch command
+	ndk-gdb --verbose --start --force then when it fails enter command
+	target remote:5039
+	(then answer "y")
+Note that it's extremely buggy (I've succeeded to launch debug session twice from 20 tries), you may wish to add "sleep(30);" at the beginning of main() so your app won't crash before debugger attached.
+So it's best to debug with code like:
+	__android_log_print(ANDROID_LOG_INFO, "My App", "We somehow reached execution point #224");

 Known bugs:

+0. Revert to widely-used SDL 1.2, backport changes that enable hardware acceleration from SDL 1.3 Ideally ChangeAppSettings.sh should ask you what SDL version you want to use.

 1. Application will crash on exit or when you're pressing "Home" button - the correct behavior for Android apps is to stay in memory and go to foreground when you're launching app again, that's not working yet because